Inbibo/adonisfx_docs/docs/maya/ui_overview.md

   <figcaption><b>Figure 16</b>: AdonisFX Menu Edit Glue section.</figcaption>
 </figure>

 - **Add Inputs**.
 Adds input meshes to an existing AdnGlue node.
-The output mesh of the destination AdnGlue has to be the object selected last.
+The output mesh of the destination AdnGlue has to be the last object selected.
 - **Remove Inputs**.
 Removes input meshes from an existing AdnGlue node.
-The output mesh of the destination AdnGlue has to be the object selected last.
+The output mesh of the destination AdnGlue has to be the last object selected.
 If only the glue output mesh is selected, then all inputs will be removed.

 #### Debug